jagannathpanigrahi313/C-Languge/Lectures.md

 // Outside of the loop

 ```
-Q(Break Keyword) Write a program that keeps serving tea until the user says they've had enough (input 'stop'). use a break statement to ext the loop when the user types 'stop'.
+Q(Break Keyword) Write a program that keeps serving tea until the user says they've had enough (input 'stop'). use a break statement to exit the loop when the user types 'stop'.
 ```cpp
 #include <iostream>
 #include <string>